CaronLab/CoVescape/README.md

 #### Multi-threading:
 Several scripts within the pipeline have been adapted for multiprocessing using the python 'multiprocessing' package (namely PostMHCpan.sh and GetCores.sh).
 These programs are designed to initiate a new thread for every HLA molecule provided (therefore, analysing 15 HLA molecules will result in 15 threads).
-As such, analysis of a larger number of HLA molecules will be most efficient an HPC.
+As such, analysis of a larger number of HLA molecules will be most efficient on an HPC.

 #### External dependencies: